wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 ## Vanilla Roadmap

-In this first section we'll go over the underlying languages for everything else and a couple more tools that we can learn before tackling on bigger tools like Frameworks and such.<br /><br />
+In this first section we'll go over the underlying languages for everything else and a couple more tools that we can learn before tackling on bigger ones like Frameworks and such.<br /><br />

 ### 1. <button class="embed" data-src="https://youtube.com/embed/ok-plXXHlWw">HTML</button> & <button class="embed" data-src="https://youtube.com/embed/OEV8gMkCHXQ">CSS</button>

 These are the first things to learn.

 <button class="embed" data-src="https://youtube.com/embed/ok-plXXHlWw">HTML</button> stands for "HyperText Markup Language."
 It is the fundamental building block of the web and is used to create the structure and content of web pages.
 If a web application was a body, <button class="embed" data-src="https://youtube.com/embed/ok-plXXHlWw">HTML</button> would be its skeleton.
 One other important thing about <button class="embed" data-src="https://youtube.com/embed/ok-plXXHlWw">HTML</button> is `accessibility`.
-Simply put, "accessibility" means making your website as user friendly towards handicaped visitors.
+Simply put, "accessibility" means making your website as user friendly for any visitor as possible.

-<button class="embed" data-src="https://youtube.com/embed/OEV8gMkCHXQ">CSS</button>, for "Cascading Stylesheet", on the other hand would be the skin and make up of this body.
-This allows us to apply nearly any style to our websites.
+<button class="embed" data-src="https://youtube.com/embed/OEV8gMkCHXQ">CSS</button>, for "Cascading Style Sheet", on the other hand would be the skin and make up of this body.
+It allows us to apply nearly any style to our websites.
 Later on I'll mention a couple libraries that allow you to apply <button class="embed" data-src="https://youtube.com/embed/OEV8gMkCHXQ">CSS</button> to your applications in a different way but you have to understand that the better your understanding of Vanilla <button class="embed" data-src="https://youtube.com/embed/OEV8gMkCHXQ">CSS</button> is, the more efficient you will be with any of those tools so make sure to learn as much as you can, especially `flex` and `grid` display propreties.

 You can click on the following picture to access <a href="https://www.youtube.com/playlist?list=PL4cUxeGkcC9ivBf_eKCPIAYXWzLlPAm6G" target="_blank">TheNetNinja's HTML & CSS Crash Course</a>.
 <a href="https://www.youtube.com/playlist?list=PL4cUxeGkcC9ivBf_eKCPIAYXWzLlPAm6G" target="_blank">